 In the 1920s, Lewis M. Terman became a noted educational psychologist and was considered by many to be the “father of the gifted movement.”
 In his words, “It should go without saying that the nation’s resources of intellectual talent are the most precious resources we will ever have.”
+So let’s take a look at gifted children and the lesson of passion.

 After fifty years, educators and the U.S. Congress came up with a definition that would help to identify this precious resource.
 In 1972 Congress passed U.S. Public Law 91-230 Section 806, also known as the Marland Definition.